Andrew Dowell: 2019–2020

-2021 season
+2021

 Dowell made the New Orleans Saints' 53-man roster following the 2021 training camp.
 On September 26, 2021, in week 3, he blocked a punt against the New England Patriots' punter Jake Bailey in the second-quarter.
 On December 19, 2021, in a week 15 matchup against the Tampa Bay Buccaneers Dowell became the first NFL player in 2021 to record 5 special teams stops (four solo) in a single game.
 He played in 16 games and finished the 2021 regular season tied for fourth in the league with 15 special teams tackles.

+2022

+Dowell appeared in all 17 regular season games for the Saints in 2022, racking up two forced fumbles and 7 combined tackles.
+He did not receive a qualifying offer following the season and became a free agent on March 15, 2023.
+On April 3, 2023, he re-signed with the Saints.

+2023

+On August 2, 2023, after sustaining a torn ACL during practice, Dowell was placed on the injured reserve.

+2024

+On August 23, 2024, Dowell re-signed with the Saints, but was released four days later.

+Memphis Showboats

+On April 14, 2025, Dowell signed with the Memphis Showboats of the United Football League (UFL).